XYOracleNetwork-v1/web-developer.xyo.network-react/docs/sdk-guide.md

 ```

+As you can see across these differing platforms, calling the `build()` function starts up a node.
+What you don't see is what is also configured for you:

+  - `storage`
+  - `hashingProvider`
+  - `blockRepository`
+  - `stateRepository`
+  - `bridgeQueueRepository`
+  - `procedureCatalog`
+  - `relayNode`
+  - `networks`

+It's not entirely important to know exactly what all of the settings are just yet, we do want to key on `networks` especially the `ble` network functionality.
+Here is one thing to keep in mind when the network is set up, if for any reason there is no `procedureCatalog` or `relayNode`, you will not be able to set the `network`.

+If you are wondering what a `procedureCatalog` is, it sets what the node can do, which includes transacting origin chains.
+Origin chains are collections of bound witnesses, and definitely want that since it is the core of our protocol.
+More on that below.

+One more important configuration to cover is the `relayNode`.
+This object contains the `blockRepository`, `stateRepository`, `bridgeQueueRepository`, and `hashingProvider`.
+That is why the order of configuration is as listed above.
+In order to get the `relayNode` going we need to have its parameters.
+As you dive deeper into integration of the SDK, you would need to go into detail on how to get the `relayNode` and its contents, this is available in the platform guide of your choice.

 ### Bound Witness Protocol

 The XYO SDK was designed to provide the developer with an easy tool to integrate the bound witness protocol with an app solution that wishes to address a use case designed for XYO.